-In the way of personal banking, American Express Bank offers two account possibilities: high-yield savings accounts and Certificates of Deposit (CDs).
-The high-yield savings account typically earns one of the highest interest rates in the country and is easy to open electronically.
-The savings account comes with no fees, nor a minimum balance requirement and allows ACH transfers to and from the account at no additional cost.
+In the way of personal banking, American Express offers two account possibilities: high-yield savings accounts and Certificates of Deposit (CDs).
+The high-yield savings account is easy to open electronically.
+The savings account comes with no monthly fees, nor a minimum balance requirement and allows ACH transfers to and from the account at no additional cost.
 DepositAccounts.com has featured this savings account on multiple occasions for its competitive interest rate and flexibility.
 Certificates of Deposit (CDs) are available and in term lengths ranging from 6 to 60 months.
 CDs also have no fees and no minimums and can be easily opened electronically through an online application process.
 Automatic transfers can be set up to fund either the savings account or the CD, and depositing by check is also an option.
-DepositAccounts.com reported in 2009 on the bank’s transition from their Savings Accelerator account that was tied to the AmEx credit card, to the new high-yield savings account, which is a “standalone” account.
+DepositAccounts.com reported in 2009 on the bank’s transition from their Savings Accelerator account that was tied to eligible American Express Card products, to the high-yield savings account, which is a “standalone” account.

-American Express Bank online banking provides a convenient platform on which account holders can view their transaction history and set up electronic fund transfers.
-The bank’s web-based system makes the application process quick and simple, and the website makes it easy to switch from a card account to a deposit account.
+American Express online savings accounts provide a convenient platform on which account holders can view their transaction history and set up electronic fund transfers.
+The web-based system makes the application process quick and simple, and the website makes it easy to switch between a Card account and a deposit account.

 |FDIC Certificate #||35328|

 |Return on Equity - YTD||29.2%|

 |Annual Interest Income||$2.35B|

 |Assets||Q3 2017vs Q3 2016||$51.88B$46.00B|